-Looking at my ultrasound photo, which you can see attached to this article, I would agree, my baby looked like a boy.
-I, however, did note he didn’t look quite like the ultrasound photos from about the same time period on my other two sons, so I started doubting gender scan accuracy and wondering if ultrasounds can be wrong.
+Looking at my ultrasound photo, which you can see below.
+I would agree.
+My baby looked like a boy, but I did note the ultrasound photos looked different from images of my other two sons at about the same gestational age.
+I started doubting gender scan accuracy and wondering if ultrasounds can be wrong.
 After looking to the internet for answers, it turns out that early ultrasound photos are often mistaken.
-Incorrect guesses of male more often than female even.
-In the end, my baby was actually a boy, but here’s hope for all those who are hoping for a verdict of “ultrasound wrong.”
+Even though, in the end, my baby was actually a boy, here’s hope for all those who are hoping for a verdict of “ultrasound wrong.”

 Boy Ultrasound Wrong: How in the heck could a girl look like a boy?

-Somewhere between 9 and 12 weeks the “dangly” part in the center forms the clitoris of a girl or the penis of a boy, and the bulbous area becomes either a scrotum or labia.
-This means a say, 11 week shot with a clear sack-like shape and tiny dot in the middle that looks a little like the “turtle head” image said to indicate a boy could still been a girl in development.
-It’s because of this that gender scan accuracy is greater after the 20th week when, in the majority of babies that have been accurately aged, external sex organ development is complete and the baby is larger.
+Somewhere between 9 and 12 weeks, the “dangly” part in the center forms the clitoris of a girl or the penis of a boy.
+The bulbous area becomes either a scrotum or labia.
+This means a, say, 11-week shot with a clear sack-like shape and tiny dot in the middle that looks a little like the “turtle head” image said to indicate a boy could be a girl still in development.
+It’s because of this that gender scan accuracy is greater after the 20th week when, in the majority of babies that have been accurately aged, external-sex organ development is complete, and the baby is larger.

 Girl Ultrasound Wrong: Can a girl turn out to be a boy then?

-Can you tell if a baby is a girl or boy by ultrasound before the 20 week mark?
+Can you tell if a baby is a girl or boy by ultrasound before the 20-week mark?

-It suggests between 12 and 15 weeks when looking at a side view on the ultrasound if the dangly middle part is at a 30 degree angle or greater with the spine, your baby is likely a boy, and if it’s 30 degrees or under, then you likely have a girl.
+It suggests between 12 and 15 weeks, when looking at a side view, if the dangly middle part is at a 30-degree angle or greater with the spine, your baby is likely a boy.
+If it’s 30 degrees or under, then you likely have a girl.
 The 30 degree on the dot mark leaves you still without hints.
-Basically, is the dangle pointing more up towards your baby’s head (boy), or down at the toes (girl)?
-Either way this guess is still only about 50% accurate.
-With these early scans normal Doppler ultrasounds are recommended, while later, after the 20th week, 3D ultrasounds are generally more accurate.
+Basically, is the dangle pointing more up towards your baby’s head (boy) or down at the toes (girl)?
+Either way, this guess is still only about 50% accurate.
+With these early scans, normal Doppler ultrasounds are recommended.
+After the 20th week, 3D ultrasounds are generally more accurate.